 This publication is produced every quarter, with four editions covering Spring, Summer, Autumn and Winter.
 The publication sells advertising to support the cost of production and distribution and is managed entirely by Council members and the Clerk.
-This year saw a change with the Newsletter being printed in full colour which has been very well received.
+The Newsletter is now printed in full colour.

-A copy of the Newsletter is distributed to every home within the Humberston electoral area, including Humberston Fitties, and also to every business in the Village, including all of those on Wilton Road Industrial Estate.
+A copy of the Newsletter is distributed to every home within the Humberston electoral area, including Humberston Fitties, and also to every business in the Village.